epfl-lasa/CITRIFIED/data_format_spec.md

   - `details` - the verbose description (the full trial yaml configuration as string)
   - `insertion` - the parameters for the insertion interaction
     - `depth` - the desired insertion depth in meters
+    - `pitch` - the knife pitch angle in degrees
   - `cut` - the parameters for the cut interaction
     - `depth` - the desired cut depth in meters
     - `radius` - the desired cut radius in meters
+    - `speed` - the desired cut speed in meters per second
+    - `normal_gain` - the vertical gain for the cut plane
   - `esn`
     - `inputs` - the names of the input signals
     - `config_file` - the path of the ESN config file